Semicolonstartingtexts/conversationhubstandards/outline.md

 Connection System Commands

-Connect to…, Connect to… with a/the message…, ...Hangup/Leave…, Join with…, Disjoint from…
+Connect to…, Connect to… with a/the message…, ...Hangup/Leave…, Join with…, Separate from…

 Initial Consent System Commands